United States v. Price

 United States v.
-Cecil Price, et al., also known as the Mississippi Burning trial or Mississippi Burning case, was a criminal trial where the United States charged a group of 18 men with conspiring in a Ku Klux Klan plot to murder three young civil rights workers (Michael Schwerner, James Chaney, and Andrew Goodman) in Philadelphia, Mississippi on June 21, 1964, during Freedom Summer.
-The trial, conducted in Meridian, Mississippi with U.S. District Court Judge W. Harold Cox presiding, resulted in convictions of 7 of the 18 defendants.
+Cecil Price, et al., also known as the Mississippi Burning trial or Mississippi Burning case, was a criminal trial where the United States charged a group of 18 men with conspiring in a Ku Klux Klan plot to murder three young civil rights workers (Michael Schwerner, James Chaney, and Andrew Goodman) in Philadelphia, Mississippi, on June 21, 1964, during Freedom Summer.
+The trial, conducted in Meridian, Mississippi, with US District Court Judge William Harold Cox presiding, resulted in convictions of 7 of the 18 defendants.
 Another defendant, James Edward Jordan, pleaded guilty and testified for the prosecution.